 Anyway, your French Bulldogs ears are composed of cartilage, not bone.
 Calcium will have little impact on cartilage growth; this will only cause harm and other mineral deficiencies.

 This should be the first thing you should try in helping your French Bulldog ears.
-Chewing on safe chew toys is the number one way to make those adorable ears to stand up.
+Chewing on safe chew toys is the number one way to make those adorable ears stand up.

 Chew toys not only help to alleviate discomfort and pain throughout teething.
 It also benefits the training of the jaw, neck and head muscles.
 The jaw and head muscles are especially important to healthy sticky up ears.

-Your French Bulldog will have a highly developed Temporalis muscle, that is one of the most important muscle groups for chewing.
+Your French Bulldog will have a highly developed Temporalis muscle, which is one of the most important muscle groups for chewing.
 The Temporalis muscle is among the muscle groups involved in providing the famous French Bulldogs look with its upright ears.